 From the unsupervised “paralegal’s” perspective, the problem is that you may be sued for your bad advice.
 Attorneys are able to obtain malpractice insurance to cover their mistakes.
 However, No one else can get insurance to cover bad legal advice.
 An unsupervised paralegal can easily be sued by a customer for the consequences of their work.

 If you find yourself interested in a career in law and looking for an online schooling option, the Community Care College Paralegal program is the right choice for you.
-With 100% online curriculum, you can learn at your convenience.
+With a 100% online curriculum, you can learn at your convenience.
 Our curriculum is written and taught by a Harvard Law graduate.
 Find out more here!

 From the desk of Ruth Swimmer, Community Care College Paralegal Instructor and Distance Education Department Head.